 Skip to main

-Our Commitment
+Our Commitment to DEIJ

-• Develop and coordinate active recruitment and retention programs for undergraduate and graduate students, staff, and faculty from diverse backgrounds, historically excluded groups, and/or with interests in issues related to identity, diversity, and justice.
+• Develop and coordinate inclusive recruitment and retention programs for undergraduate and graduate students, staff, and faculty from diverse backgrounds, historically excluded groups, and/or with interests in issues related to identity, diversity, and justice.

 • Promote HDFS research that aims to understand marginalized populations, the needs of underserved groups, and diversity in development, and apply such knowledge to address real-world issues.